M7-TROJAN/Back-End/Learning/EF/02_Dapper  ORM/README.md

    - ![p1](photo1.png)

 ## Introduction
+ORM is a technique that lets you query and manipulate data from a database using an object-oriented paradigm.
 Dapper is a lightweight and fast Object-Relational Mapper (ORM) for .NET, designed to provide a simple and efficient way to work with databases.
 It sits on top of ADO.NET and offers a convenient API for performing CRUD (Create, Read, Update, Delete) operations and executing queries.
 Dapper is known for its performance and ease of use, making it a popular choice among .NET developers.

 ## Why Use Dapper?